anton-ptashnik/ps-nat3-resolver/README.md

 - sudo psnat3resolver init

 Call this before the first script usage and after updating any values in `config/user.conf`.
 The command prepares network config files based on `config/user.conf`, installs required dependencies and setups a script shortcut (symlink) to call the script from any location

-- sudo psnat3resolver deinit

-Call this before script removal, then remove a folder containing the script to complete removal.
-The command does the opposite to `init`

 Use `up` command to make the script setup a network, then follow script output to complete the setup.
 You will be asked to update console network params to start passing console traffic via a network the script configured.
 One may modify existing connection params on a console but better to create a separate profile and switch between them when needed.